TEACHER: “LISTEN TO REAL ENGLISH that will help you improve your English”

 When you have finished watching or listening you can then create your own sentences using the new vocabulary in context.

 ACTIVITY #3 - Mimic Natives

 This activity might feel a little bit strange at first but it’s a fantastic way to become more confident when you speak English and improve pronunciation and fluency skills.

 So, this activity is; to mimic/ copy what you hear.
 Only focus on copying the speakers NOT understanding or vocabulary.

 LISTEN to a sentence…STOP the video/audio…REPEAT the sentence and CONTINUE.

 When you do this, you can identify which words you find difficult to pronounce and focus on individual sounds, word stress and sentence stress.
 Also copying native speakers will help with your intonation and finding the correct rhythm to your English….
 Overall, improving your spoken English.

 Go on…TRY THEM!

 DID YOU FIND THIS BLOG USEFUL?
-PLEASE LIKE, SHARE AND COMMENT BELOW AND HELP US REACH OUT TO MORE ENGLISH LEARNERS LIKE YOURSELF.
+PLEASE LIKE, SHARE TO HELP US REACH OUT TO MORE ENGLISH LEARNERS LIKE YOURSELF.